grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Data source insights

+> Only available in Grafana Enterprise v7.3+.

-Data source insights give you information about how much of the data source has been used and how many errors it has returned.
-It shows the last thirty days of data.
+Data source insights give you information about how a data source has been used in the last thirty days.

+- Queries per day
+- Errors per day
+- Average load duration per day (ms)

 To find data source insights, go to:
 1. Data source list view
 1. Click on a data source